cscorley/triage/paper/sections/01_introduction.md

 to a location-based technique, both using latent Dirichlet allocation (LDA) [@Blei-etal_2003] as a topic modeler.
 Our benchmark consists of over 1300 issues from 7 Apache open source Java systems.
 Our results shows improvements when using an activity-based approach for developer identification.
-We discuss future direction in adding heterogeneous information to supplement the approach.
+Finally, we conclude and give direction for future work.